 The Tibetan Mastiff is a large, very fluffy dog that can look quite imposing.
 They can make great family pets as they are affectionate and sweet with their families.
 But, their guardian background, protective instincts, and strong will make them a better fit for experienced dog owners who can properly socialize and train them.

-Despite their thick, fluffy fur, this dog’s coat is relatively low-maintenance, at least when it comes the fluffiest dog breeds.
+One of the facts about Tibetan Mastiffs is that, despite their thick, fluffy fur, this dog’s coat is relatively low-maintenance, at least when it comes the fluffiest dog breeds.
 They will shed a little year-round and much heavier when their undercoat sheds seasonally.

 Brushing weekly with a slicker or long pin brush is usually enough outside of seasonal shedding.
 During seasonal shedding, you will want to increase to daily brushing and add an undercoat rake or a de-shedding tool to your grooming arsenal.